QCD-factorization amplitudes from flavour symmetries: beyond the $SU(3)$ symmetric case

 \subsection{\texorpdfstring{Individual QCDF sub-amplitudes $\beta_i$}{Individual QCDF sub-amplitudes beta}}

-The fitted values of the QCDF sub-amplitudes $\beta_i$ can be inferred from Eq.~\eqref{eq:QCDF2TDA}, together with the topological sub-amplitudes given in Table~\ref{tab:TDA_bestfitpoint}.
-Our final results are collected in Tables~\ref{tab:beta_amplitudes} and \ref{tab:beta_ew_channels} for the interesting decay modes like $B_{(s)}\to \pi\pi, \pi K$ and $K \bar{K}$, as well as the modes involving $\eta^{(\prime)}$.
-It is interesting to note that there are no strong indications that these annihilation amplitudes are numerically enhanced beyond the na\"ive $\Lambda_{\textrm{QCD}}/m_b$ scaling, as generally expected in the QCDF framework~\cite{Beneke:1999br,Beneke:2000ry,Beneke:2001ev,Beneke:2003zv}.
-It is also noted that when both $A_{M_1 M_2}$ and $B_{M_1 M_2}$ are well-defined by Eq.~\eqref{eq:AB_definitions}, the resulting QCDF sub-amplitudes $\beta_i$ would be independent of the decay constant $f_{M_2}$, as can be inferred from Eqs.~\eqref{eq:bibetai} and \eqref{eq:AB_definitions}.
-This explains why some entries in Tables~\ref{tab:beta_amplitudes} and \ref{tab:beta_ew_channels} are the same for different decay modes.
+The fitted values of the QCDF sub-amplitudes $\beta_i$ can be inferred from eq.~\eqref{eq:QCDF2TDA}, together with the topological sub-amplitudes given in table~\ref{tab:TDA_bestfitpoint}.
+Our final results are collected in tables~\ref{tab:beta_amplitudes} and \ref{tab:beta_ew_channels} for the interesting decay modes like $B_{(s)}\to \pi\pi, \pi K$ and $K \bar{K}$, as well as the modes involving $\eta^{(\prime)}$.
+It is interesting to note that there are no strong indications that these annihilation amplitudes are numerically enhanced beyond the naive $\Lambda_{\textrm{QCD}}/m_b$ scaling, as generally expected in the QCDF and SCET frameworks~\cite{Beneke:1999br,Beneke:2000ry,Beneke:2001ev,Beneke:2003zv,Arnesen:2006vb}.\footnote{It is observed in ref.~\cite{Arnesen:2006vb} that the leading $\mathcal{O}(\alpha_s(m_b) \Lambda_{\rm QCD}/m_b)$ contributions to annihilation amplitudes are real, and a complex nonperturbative parameter from annihilation first appears at $\mathcal{O}(\alpha_s^2(\sqrt{\Lambda_{\rm QCD} m_b}) \Lambda_{\rm QCD}/m_b)$, implying that incalculable strong phases are suppressed in these amplitudes unless the $\alpha_s(\sqrt{\Lambda_{\rm QCD} m_b})$ expansion breaks down.
+As can be seen from tables~\ref{tab:TDA_bestfitpoint}, \ref{tab:beta_amplitudes} and \ref{tab:beta_ew_channels}, our result for the real part of each annihilation sub-amplitude is generally associated with a comparable imaginary part.} It is also noted that when both $A_{M_1 M_2}$ and $B_{M_1 M_2}$ are well-defined by eq.~\eqref{eq:AB_definitions}, the resulting QCDF sub-amplitudes $\beta_i$ would be independent of the decay constant $f_{M_2}$, as can be inferred from eqs.~\eqref{eq:bibetai} and \eqref{eq:AB_definitions}.
+This explains why some entries in tables~\ref{tab:beta_amplitudes} and \ref{tab:beta_ew_channels} are the same for different decay modes.